thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/transformation/copy-key-value-pairs.md

 * **Copy key-values from** — specifies the direction of the copy operation.
 Can be either:
     * *Message to metadata* — copies key-value pairs from the message **data** to the **metadata**.
     * *Metadata to message* — copies key-value pairs from the **metadata** to the message **data**.
-* **Keys** — A list of keys to copy from the source. **Java regular expressions are supported.** If a configured key pattern does not match any key in the source, it is ignored.
+* **Keys** — a set of keys to copy from the source. **Java regular expressions are supported.** If a configured key pattern does not match any key in the source, it is ignored.

 ### JSON Schema